Congratulations on taking the first step of an exciting journey.

 This might sound obvious, but no one – and I mean no one – wants to lose money.

-Forex traders know that they HAVE to lose money and WILL lose money at some point.
+They know that they HAVE to lose money and WILL lose money at some point.

 I still get surprised when someone says they want to invest and how to learn forex trading but don’t want to lose any money.

-These people are unsuitable to trading.
+These people are unsuitable for trading.